canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-03-lets-read-umineko-episode-3-part-16.md

 We note that Beato has handed over most of her magical power to Eva Beatrice, but still holds on to some.

 {% include figure.html src='embed/umineko/ep3/275-just-the-name-huh.png' alt="Beatrice: ......Hmph.
 Even without the Endless Magic, I am a Great Witch whose name has thundered through a thousand years.
-Reviving the dead is no trouble at all." %}
+Reviving the dead is no trouble at all." capt="Notably we're now talking about a *name* which has thundered, not an individual person." %}

 This chapter is a kishōtenketsu, isn't it?